talla-ui/talla-ui/packages/www/content/en/docs/main/guide/View composites.md

 );
 ```

-View composites may also include event handlers and initialization methods.
-For more information and several examples, refer to the documentation for the {@link View.compose} method.
+View composites may also include event handlers and other properties.
+For more information and examples, refer to the documentation for the {@link ViewComposite.define} method.

 ## Preset view classes {#presets}